Bioinformatics; Biomedical Image Analysis; Biomedical Imaging

 I have worked in three distinct research domains in my career: analytical statistical signal processing, experimental molecular imaging, and genomic data analysis.
 I collaborate with researchers from both academia and industry in multiple disciplines, including theoretical and applied physics, biochemistry, cell biology, molecular biology, and medicine.
 This multidisciplinary, cross-sector experience has given me unique skills and tools for successfully executing the goals of my laboratory.

 The major projects in my laboratory are focused on quantitative biomedical image processing and analysis.
-I am also interested in developing end-user biomedical software and building novel biomedical instruments, e.g., handheld devices that will allow noninvasive microscopic and tomographic optical imaging.
+I am also interested in developing end-user biomedical software.
 This work will build on my previous research and expand into translational research that will directly support human health.

-My laboratory is woven strongly into the Department of Pathology and Anatomical Sciences’ innovative research and teaching directions that integrate anatomy, pathology and data analysis.
-Departmental faculty members participate in both graduate biomedical and medical programs; as part of that effort, I seek motivated students to work in my research group to focus on our novel research direction.
+Our laboratory is woven strongly into the Department of Pathology and Anatomical Sciences' innovative research and teaching directions that integrate anatomy, pathology, and data analysis.
+Departmental faculty members participate in both graduate biomedical and medical programs; as part of that effort, I seek motivated trainees/students to work in my research group to focus on our novel research direction.
 I believe that teaching and research greatly complement each other, and I emphasize equally teaching in the classroom and guiding students in my research lab.